CryptoSoc/cryptosoc.github.io/_tutorials/neural-nets-2.md

 # (2,)
 ```

 However, the function $y = Wx + b$ is a linear function and thus cannot generalise to arbitrary functions - we want something more powerful.
-What we do to vary the function in a non-linear way is apply some sort of non-linearity function.
+What we do to vary the function in a non-linear way is apply some sort of non-linearity function, which are also called activation functions.
 These functions can have various shapes but one of the most popular is the Rectified Linear Unit (ReLU) function.
 It takes its input and makes all negative numbers 0 while leaving positive numbers alone.
 It looks like this:

 ![ReLU Graph]()